 RadonSeal concrete sealer penetrates deep inside concrete, reacts with chemicals harmful to the concrete, expands into even microscopic pores, and hardens into a non-reactive, insoluble mineral.
-The result is a denser concrete that is permanently sealed against radon gas, water seepage, and water vapor.
+The result is a denser concrete that is permanently sealed against water seepage, water vapor, and radon gas.
 Unlike concrete paints, RadonSeal does not color the concrete and leaves no film that could peel.

 RadonSeal is sprayed on bare, unpainted concrete by a common garden sprayer.
-The application is much faster than painting the concrete and safe.
-There are no noxious VOC fumes.
-RadonSeal is an environment-friendly, water-based sealer – nonflammable, non-toxic, and non-hazardous.
-It works on poured concrete or concrete blocks and mortar, basement floors and walls, foundation slabs, even on wet or leaking surfaces.
+The application is much faster than painting and safe.
+There are no noxious fumes.
+RadonSeal is an environment-friendly, water-based sealer – nonflammable, non-toxic, with zero VOCs.
+It works indoors and outdoors, on poured concrete or concrete blocks, basement floors and walls, foundation slabs, and crawlspace floors.

-Compared to fan-based radon mitigation systems, RadonSeal saves you hundreds of dollars on the initial cost and continues to deliver savings every year:
+Compared to fan-suction radon mitigation systems, RadonSeal saves you hundreds of dollars on the initial cost and continues to deliver savings every year:

 |Typical Savings on Radon Mitigation|

 |Method||Fan-Based Mitigation||RadonSeal Mitigation||Est'd Savings|

 |Energy Losses, Electricity Cost||$ 225-500/year||$ 0/year||$ 360/year|